mathewthe2/Game2Text/public/documentation.md

 Sometimes there are unwanted characters in our extracted text.

-Click on the sentence log to add or remove words.
-You can also modify your
+In the log window, click on the sentence to add or remove words.

+To remove a sentence log, click on the *More* icon on the left and select *Remove log*.

 ### Similar Kanji Replacement